somteacodes/vue3-paystack/documentation/docs/guide/README.md

 | `metadata`             | `Object`   |                                                              | `{   "custom_fields":[{"display_name":"Cart Items",  "variable_name":"Invoice ID", "value":209}] }`                                             |
 | `label`                | `String`   |                                                              | `""`                                                                    |

+## Customization with slot

+Vue-paystack offers customization of the component using a single `slot`.
+This provides you the ability to fully customize how the button look to the user.
+Note that this overrides the `buttonText` props.

 ## Metadata (optional)

 The metadata prop is a good way to add additional information to information stored in your records.
 The meta data is of a JSON type and it has a reserved objecy key called `custom_fields`, that when used correctly displays nicely in your stored receipts.

 Custom fields have 3 keys: `display_name`, `variable_name` and `value`.
 The display name will be the title for the value when displaying it on your receipts

 An example is

 ```
 "metadata":{
    "custom_fields":[